Kia PV5 electric van arriving in April to take on the Ford E-Transit Custom

 “While this approach is not a first for electric passenger cars, it’s certainly the first time we see it for LCV.
 This is a benchmark moment, and our PBVs are set to deliver better accessibility, higher volumes, and lower running costs, to completely change logistics and mobility.”

-The PV5 will be the first model to appear in 2025, and it will include advanced software connectivity as a precursor to introducing autonomous driving and delivery services.
-This is the initial phase of Kia's commercial vehicle plans, with phase two introducing the PV7 and PV1 in 2028/29, as well as integrated AI and fully customisable systems that will be able to accommodate any use case possible, according to Kia.
+When it’s launched, the PV5 will include advanced software connectivity as a precursor to introducing autonomous driving and delivery services.
+This is the initial phase of Kia's commercial vehicle plans, with phase two introducing the PV7 and PV1, as well as integrated AI and fully customisable systems that will be able to accommodate any use case possible, according to Kia.

 Phase three will see the introduction of bespoke mobility solutions and connected self-driving vehicles that are part of a 'smart city' system, which is seen as an essential step on the path towards autonomous driving technology.